muratk5n/thirdwave/en/README.md

 works, Joker, Two-Face get bored after a while, they declare they wont show up in the trilogy, or even the prequels.
-Everyone leaves except Mr Freeze he says "I like it here, it's cool over the summah, I will move to Gotham and build an ice condo".
+Everyone leaves except Mr Freeze he says "I like it here, it's cool over the summah, I will move to Gotham build an ice condo".

 ---